feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 226 final years in which Tan Boen Sok had been a Chinese lieutenant and member of the Chinese Council, he frequently encountered difficulties in his dealings with the AssistantResident.
 As a senior lieutenant, Tan Boen Sok was entitled to captaincy, but instead the Resident proposed that he should resign.89 The antagonism of the Batavia authorities could be observed right from the moment of Tan Boen Sok's appointment as lieutenant in 1861.
 The Resident of Batavia did not support his candidacy, for the reason that "....he does not belong to the group from which the Chinese officers were usually elected...".90 In other words, the local authority in Batavia doubted his financial status.

 Since Tan Boen Sok was defended by a higher official of Division C, while the decision of the Batavian local authority to sack him was supported by the Director of Home Affairs, a row between these Dutch officials was unavoidable.
 This row became a debate concerning over the selection of Chinese officers.
-The officials of Division C were mainly concerned with the question why only wealthy Chinese could become officers. | have discussed this subject in chapter 3.
+The officials of Division C were mainly concerned with the question why only wealthy Chinese could become officers.
+I have discussed this subject in chapter 3.

 Although he argued that his debt was due to family expenditures, the marriages of his two daughters, and not because of business failure, Tan Boen Sok suffered extreme embarrassment on being the focus of debate.
 And seeing that the Resident of Batavia kept pressing his case for either financial status or moral values in the Chinese officership, Tan Boen Sok gave up the fight, saying that he had no more interest in the position.
 Furthermore, he said that the debt was a private matter.
 To describe him as having hostile inclinations was a stain on his name to which he strongly objected.91